Open Houses Are Magnets For Crime

 Open Houses Are Risky For Agents Too

-Holding an open house can be risky for an agent as well, especially if the property is down a long driveway or in a remote location.
 Criminals look for opportunities such as these.
 The open house gives them the perfect opportunity to commit some violent act.
 Crimes against real estate agents at open houses are more prevalent than people realize.

-Real Estate agents gleefully announce their open houses, informing would-be criminals know exactly where they are located.
 Stalkers can target them at an open house or rob their homes, thanks to the information shared on social media.

 Open Houses Are Not Necessary to Sell Your Home

-On the surface, an open house seems like a great way to attract buyers.
-You let everyone know that you are selling, you invite them to see the home, and you allow your Realtor schmooze them as they look at what you are offering.
+You let everyone know that you are selling, invite them to see the home, and allow your Realtor to schmooze them as they look at what you are offering.

-A skilled Realtor knows how to find those particular buyers and draw them in to consider your property.
-It is far better to have five buyers who are primed to purchase a property like yours, then to draw in 20 buyers who are unlikely to want your home.
+It is far better to have five buyers primed to purchase a property like yours than to draw in 20 buyers who are unlikely to be able to buy it.

 The people attracted to open houses include: